codernineteen/Murakano/README.md

 # Murakano

-Murakano is a simple renderer engine written in C++ using Vulkan API.
+Murakano is a simple renderer implementation written in C++ using Vulkan API.
+This project aims to add realtime global illumination rendering features to the applicattion.

 If you are interested in my posts about this project, you can check my [devlog](https://github.com/codernineteen/project-2024/tree/main/project-2024/renderer-dev/devlog).<br>
 For anyone who are curious about implementation details, visualized architecture and workflows, Refer to [this repository for documentations](https://github.com/codernineteen/project-2024/tree/main/project-2024/renderer-dev/implementation)